cloud-native-toolkit/site-developer-guide/docs/adopting/setup/ibmcloud-setup.md

 IBM CloudPrepare the  account for an installation of Cloud-Native Toolkit environment

-**Note:** If you already have a cluster then you can jump to [install the toolkit](install-toolkit/quick-install).
-If you will be provisioning a cluster outside of IBM Cloud then you can jump to [provision the cluster](provision-cluster/multi-cloud).
+**Note:** If you already have a cluster then you can jump to [install the toolkit](toolkit-install.md).
+If you will be provisioning a cluster outside of IBM Cloud then you can jump to [provision the cluster](provision-cluster.md).

 ## 1. Set up account managers access group

 The **account owner** creates this access group for account managers and adds the functional ID for managing API keys.
-See [Plan Installation > Roles](/getting-started-day-0#ibm-cloud-account) for the overview of the roles involved.
+See [IBM Cloud account management](../../resources/ibm-cloud/ibm-cloud-roles.md) for the overview of the roles involved.
 An account only needs one of these `account manager` access groups, which will be used to support all environments in the account.

 In a new account, the account owner is the only user.
 Even after inviting other users, the account owner is initially the only user with the account management permissions needed to grant those permissions to other users.
 Therefore, it is the account owner who must create the access group for account managers.

 !!!Note
-    The video in [Resource Access Management > Configuration Process](/toolkit-resources/resource-mgmt#configuration-process) shows how to perform the steps in this process.
+    The video in [Resource Access Management > Configuration Process](../../resources/ibm-cloud/access-control.md#configuration-process) shows how to perform the steps in this process.

 ### A. Prepare to run scripts